LukasWoodtli/WebPage/pelican/content/system_construction.md

 #### Interrupts

-- Interrupt handlers are moddeled as *virtual* processors
+- Interrupt handlers are modeled as *virtual* processors
 - M = # of physical processors + # of potentially concurrent interrupts

 <!-- End of Week 8 -->